-Following the cessation of operations at Lomada de Leiva in November 2017, Patagonia Gold currently has one operating asset – Cap-Oeste, which had its first gold pour at the end of 2016.
-Production at Cap Oeste, totalled 23,152 oz AuEq over its life of 1 year and 3 months.
-At Cap-Oeste, pit optimisation has increased the initial open pit mine life from 24 months to three years, with total LOM (Life of Mine) production estimated at 186,800 oz AuEq.
+Following the cessation of operations at Lomada de Leiva in November 2017, Patagonia Gold currently has one operating asset – Cap-Oeste, which began production at the end of 2016.
+Production at Lomada, totalled 93,246 oz over its 4 year life and LOM (Life of Mine) production at Cap-Oeste is currently forecast to be 88,502 oz AuEq.

 The Cap-Oeste Project is located within a structural corridor extending six kilometres from the La Pampa prospect in the northwest to the Tango prospect in the southeast.
 To date, the Cap-Oeste deposit has an identified and delineated strike extent of 1.2 kilometres.